With the rise of online reviews and social media, a single negative experience can damage a...

 Gathering Feedback from End-Users

-Your end-users — those who interact with the credentialing process daily — are a goldmine of information.
+Your end-users — those who interact with the licensing process daily — are a goldmine of information.
 Understanding their pain points and areas for improvement can help you identify what’s working and what’s not.
 Regularly gathering feedback from these users ensures that your program remains user-friendly and effective.

 Engage with your team and other stakeholders to get a sense of their experiences.
 Are there specific bottlenecks that cause delays?
 Are there parts of the process that seem unnecessary or overly complicated?
 By addressing these issues head-on, you can streamline your process and improve overall satisfaction.